Shannspan/node-expense-tracker-app/README.md

         *   https://cloud.mongodb.com/v2/63b90585cafb0f15303e2f28#/clusters/detail/MyExpenseTracker

-* Extension work to do:
+* Extension work ideas for future:

     *   Tests are internal so far create separate files for Unit Testing

-    *   React app is not resonsive - make it mobile friendly
+    *   React app is not responsive - make it mobile friendly

     *   Other functionality is in the code, add buttons so it can be used